-- Proposals that are complete and meet the guidelines will be sent to the Chair of the Research Council to determine, based on information on the proposal cover sheet, whether any conflicts of interest exist between those submitting the proposal and members of the Council.
+- Proposals that are complete and meet the guidelines will be sent to the Chair of the Research Council to determine, based on information on the proposal cover sheet (PDF), whether any conflicts of interest exist between those submitting the proposal and members of the Council.
 All conflicted Council members must recuse themselves from participating in the review and will leave the room when the remaining Council members discuss and vote on the proposal.

 - Drawing from the remaining unconflicted Council members, the Council Chair will assign two individuals to serve as lead reviewers, one having expertise in a discipline closely related to the proposal.
 If the latter does not exist, two Council members will still serve as lead reviewers and the Council Chair, in consultation with the Vice President for Research and Partnerships, will identify an un-conflicted OU faculty member, external to the Council and having expertise in a discipline closely related to the proposal, to serve as a reviewer.
 In this manner, all FIP proposals will be reviewed by an un-conflicted individual having expertise in a discipline closely related to the proposal topic.
 If the Council Chair is conflicted, the Vice President for Research and Partnerships will assign reviewers.

 - The two Council lead reviewers, and the external reviewer, if utilized, each will provide an independent written proposal review, with the latter participating in the Council meeting discussion via telephone.
 External reviewers will not, however, vote on the proposal, though they will be subject to the same confidentiality provisions as Council members.
 Guided by input from all assigned reviewers, non-conflicted Research Council members will vote on the proposal.